Trained in dentistry, Sree is currently pursuing lab sciences. She loves researching and sharing information on various health topics.

 However, there are a few things that you can do to help make sure that things go well.

-Here are a few Question and Answer's that might help you through:
+Here are a few Questions and Answers that might help you through:

 It will all depend on the type of surgery that you will have.
 Before a biopsy, you will have one or several appointments with your doctor where he will assess your health condition.

 Your doctor will take into account several important factors.
-Examples of which include your overall status of your health, gender, weight, and age.
+Examples of these include the overall status of your health, gender, weight, and age.

-Most likely, your doctor is also going to call in a specialist called an anesthesiologist – a doctor that specializes in anesthetics.
-The anesthesiologist will take in to the information that your doctor has gathered and then make sure that you will get the right type and amount of anesthetics.
+Most likely, your doctor is also going to call in a specialist called an anesthesiologist—a doctor that specializes in anesthetics.
+The anesthesiologist will take the information that your doctor has gathered and then make sure that you will get the right type and amount of anesthetics.